Lyanyv/dotfiles/mds/ccls.md

 ninja -C Release clangFormat clangFrontendTool clangIndex clangTooling clang
 ```

-2. Then build ccls
+### 2. Then build ccls

 Do not forget to change `-DCMAKE_PREFIX_PATH`
-> The clang resource directory is hard-coded into ccls at compile time.
+> The clang resource directory is hard-coded into ccls at compile time

 ``` dosbatch
 git clone --depth=1 --recursive https://github.com/MaskRay/ccls